 But, again it is a time to move forward.
 Literature gives you ‘nazariya’ to look at the things, but science and facts give you a ‘nazar’.
 They tell you exactly what the thing is.

-The next number in the list is ‘Ten days that shook the world.’
-This is the book written by John Reed, an American journalist that is based on October revolution in Russia in 1917.
+The next number in the list is ‘Ten days that shook the world

 The next one is ‘Discovery of India’ by Jawaharlal Nehru and this hardly needs any explanation.
 You have been reading his ‘Glimpses of world history’ over the last few days and you must be very keen to read this another work by him as I am.